 It’s also clear that we hold more cash as we get older, with fewer liabilities to service in our retirement.
 And meanwhile, there’s a steady increase in physical wealth as we accumulate possessions over the life-cycle.

-How to be an outlier
+How to Be an Outlier

 But this is all as you might expect.
 The average person’s personal finances peak just before retirement age between 55 and 65.
-The real question for those of us focused on early retirement or financial independence is how we shift that peak to an earlier age bracket – and ideally sustain our level of wealth, before utilising private pension wealth.
+The real question for those of us focused on financial independence is how we shift that peak to an earlier age bracket – and ideally sustain our level of wealth, before utilising private pension wealth.

 This means achieving an equivalent level of private pension wealth and property wealth at our desired retirement age, shifting the curves.
 If I wanted to retire at 40, for example, you’d expect to see significant wealth accumulation between the age of 25 and 40.
 But you’d also expect to see an additional focus on financial wealth to provide passive income and asset sale opportunities over the subsequent 15 to 20 years.
 After this point, you’d be able to cash out on the pension wealth.